lace-language/lace/book/src/exploration.md

 ## Inline handlers

-Very concise syntax for creating handlers with a single effect:
+Very concise syntax for creating handlers with a single effect operation:

 ```
 fun foo()